 Help With Marriage Conflicts

-We have a lot of articles, testimonies, marriage communication tools, quotes, and links to additional web sites on the Marriage Missions web site that can help you with your marriage conflicts.
+In addition, we have a lot of articles, testimonies, Marriage Communication Tools, quotes, and links to additional web sites on the Marriage Missions web site that can help you with your marriage conflicts.
 You just need to “Ask, seek and knock” and then apply what God is teaching you.

 Some additional advice comes from JB and Shugie Collingsworth: